Medication-induced hair loss

 How do drugs cause hair loss?

-Medicines cause hair loss by interfering with the normal cycle of hair growth.
+Drugs cause hair loss by interfering with the normal cycle of hair growth.
 This growth cycle has three phases:

 - During the anagen phase, which lasts for around three to four years, the hair grows.